-In making a negligible impact determination, NMFS considers:
+In making a negligible impact determination, we consider:

-• The number of anticipated injuries, serious injuries, or mortalities;

-The number, nature, and intensity, and duration of Level B harassment; and

-- The context in which the takes occur (e.g., impacts to areas of significance, impacts to local populations, and cumulative impacts when taking into account successive/ contemporaneous actions when added to baseline data); - The status of stock or species of marine mammals (i.e., depleted, not depleted, decreasing, increasing, stable, impact relative to the size of the population); - Impacts on habitat affecting rates of recruitment/survival; and - The effectiveness of monitoring and mitigation measures to reduce the number or severity of incidental take.
+- The number of anticipated injuries, serious injuries, or mortalities; - The number, nature, and intensity, and duration of Level B harassment; and - · The context in which the takes occur (e.g., impacts to areas of significance, impacts to local populations, and cumulative impacts when taking into account successive/ contemporaneous actions when added to baseline data); - · The status of stock or species of marine mammals (i.e., depleted, not depleted, decreasing, increasing, stable, impact relative to the size of the population); - Impacts on habitat affecting rates of recruitment/survival; and - The effectiveness of monitoring and mitigation measures to reduce the number or severity of incidental take.

-For reasons stated previously in this document and based on the following factors, the Observatory's specified activities are not likely to cause long-term behavioral disturbance, permanent threshold shift, or other non-auditory injury, serious injury, or death.
-They include:
+For reasons stated previously in this document and based on the following factors, Lamont-Doherty's specified activities are not likely to cause long-

-- The likelihood that, given sufficient notice through relatively slow ship speed, we expect marine mammals to move away from a noise source that is annoying prior to its becoming potentially injurious; - The availability of alternate areas of similar habitat value for marine mammals to temporarily vacate the survey area during the operation of the airgun(s) to avoid acoustic harassment; - The relatively low potential for temporary or permanent hearing impairment and the likelihood that the Observatory would avoid this impact through the incorporation of the required monitoring and mitigation measures (including power-downs and shutdowns); and
+- term behavioral disturbance, permanent threshold shift, or other non-auditory injury, serious injury, or death.
+They include: - The anticipated impacts of Lamont-Doherty's survey activities on marine mammals are temporary behavioral changes due to avoidance of the area. - The likelihood that marine mammals approaching the survey area will likely be traveling through or opportunistically foraging within the vicinity.
+Marine mammals transiting within the vicinity of survey operations will be transient as no breeding, calving, pupping, or nursing areas, or haul-outs, overlap with the survey area. - The low likelihood that North Atlantic right whales would be exposed to sound levels greater than or equal to 160 dB re: 1 μPa due to the requirement that the Langseth crew must shutdown the airgun(s) immediately if observers detect this species, at any distance from the vessel - The likelihood that, given sufficient notice through relatively slow ship speed, we expect marine mammals to move away from a noise source that is annoying prior to its becoming potentially injurious; - The availability of alternate areas of similar habitat value for marine mammals to temporarily vacate the survey area during the operation of the airgun(s) to avoid acoustic harassment;

-• The likelihood that marine mammal detection ability by trained visual observers is high at close proximity to the vessel.
+- Our expectation that the seismic survey would have no more than a temporary and minimal adverse effect on any fish or invertebrate species that serve as prey species for marine mammals, and the potential impacts to marine mammal habitat minimal; - The relatively low potential for temporary or permanent hearing impairment and the likelihood that Lamont-Doherty would avoid this impact through the incorporation of the required monitoring and mitigation measures (including power-downs and shutdowns); and - The likelihood that marine mammal detection ability by trained visual observers is high at close proximity to the vessel.

 NMFS does not anticipate that any injuries, serious injuries, or mortalities would occur as a result of the Observatory's proposed activities, and NMFS does not propose to authorize injury, serious injury, or mortality at this time.
-We anticipate only behavioral disturbance to occur during the conduct of the survey activities.
+We anticipate only behavioral disturbance to occur primarily in the form of avoidance behavior to the sound source during the conduct of the survey activities.
+Further, the additional mitigation measure requiring Lamont-Doherty to increase the size of the Level A harassment exclusion zones in shallow water will effect the least practicable impact marine mammals.